overtrue/socialite/README.md

 ##### [Douyin](https://open.douyin.com/platform/doc/OpenAPI-oauth2)

-Note using the Douyin driver that if you get user information directly using access token, set up the openid first. the openid can be obtained by code when access is obtained, so call `userFromCode()` automatically configured for you openid, if call `userFromToken()` first call `withOpenId()`
+> Note： using the Douyin driver that if you get user information directly using access token, set up the openid first. the openid can be obtained by code when access is obtained, so call `userFromCode()` automatically configured for you openid, if call `userFromToken()` first call `withOpenId()`

 ```php
 $user = $socialite->driver('douyin')->userFromCode('here is auth code');